SteamOS: History

+Following the release of Windows 8 in 2012, Valve's executive director Gabe Newell expressed concern on the control that Microsoft has on the personal computer (PC) market.
+He said "Windows 8 is a catastrophe for everyone in the PC space", fearing that the requirements of the new operating system would push some manufacturers out of the PC market.
+Additionally, Newell was concerned that the new Microsoft Store feature, which would be the only outlet to acquire new software on versions of Windows 8 on ARM processors, was a threat to Steam and other digital storefronts.
+Newell said Valve was already looking at tools to keep the PC platform open, which had been the basis for Valve's prior successes.

-During a panel at LinuxCon on September 16, 2013, Valve co-founder and executive director Gabe Newell stated that he believed "Linux and open source are the future of gaming", going on to say that the company was aiding game developers who want to make games compatible with Linux, and that they would be making an announcement the following week related to introducing Linux into the living room.
+During a panel at LinuxCon on September 16, 2013, Newell stated that he believed "Linux and open source are the future of gaming", going on to say that the company was aiding game developers who want to make games compatible with Linux, and that they would be making an announcement the following week related to introducing Linux into the living room.
 On September 20, 2013, Valve posted a statement on its website titled The Steam Universe is Expanding in 2014 which teased three new announcements related to "even more ways to connect the dots for customers who want Steam in the living-room".
 The first announcement was made on September 23 as SteamOS, with Valve saying they had "come to the conclusion that the environment best suited to delivering value to customers is an operating system built around Steam itself".
 A large focus of the reveal was the openness of the operating system, with it being announced that users would be able to alter or replace any part of the software, and that it would be free.

 In October 2013, Valve announced Steam Dev Days; a two-day developer conference where video game developers could test and provide feedback on SteamOS and prototype Steam Machines.
 In October 2013, Nvidia also announced their collaboration with Valve to support SteamOS with the help of a development suite called Nvidia GameWorks, incorporating PhysX, OptiX, VisualFX and other Nvidia-proprietary APIs and implementations thereof.